d-t/waveform3d/README.md

   - *height_Y*: the height of the final model along the Y axis (i.e. its depth)
   - *height_Z*: the height of the final model along the Z axis (i.e. its "vertical" height)
   - *ma_window*: number of samples used by the moving average to process the waveform (for local files only)
+  - *depth_factor*: number of times a single STFT row is repeated on the Y axis (for local files, STFT mode only)
   - *min_absolute_value*: the minimum height on the Y axis of the waveform
   - *n_waveform_bars*: number of continous bars that will be merged.
 By varying this parameter it is possible to create an effect similar to the [Soundcloud waveform with "squared" bars](https://developers.soundcloud.com/assets/posts/waveform_rendering_blurred-e5dfdb680b95ea92d89611c513691d94.png)
   - *scale*: scales the height (surface)  of the resulting STL mesh.
 Tune to match needs (see [here](https://github.com/thearn/stl_tools))